hack-gpon/hack-gpon.github.io/_ont/ont-fibermall-gpon-onu-clb+.md

 | Pin 8                | RX_SD (RX signal detect)     | LOS                                  |
 | Price                | $15.00                       | $45.00                               |

 {% include alert.html content="This page has been created from the vendor datasheet and product listing.
-Contributions with hands-on information are welcome." alert="Note" icon="svg-info" color="blu" %}
+Contributions with hands-on information are welcome." alert="Note" icon="svg-info" color="blue" %}

 # Miscellaneous Links